Laurel V. Mason, F-ABC

 As the daughter of a firefighter/fire investigator, her interest in fire science and forensics began at an early age.
 Caitlyn graduated from the University of New Haven with a Bachelor of Science in Forensic Science with a minor in Chemistry.
 She was employed by the University as a teaching assistant in the Forensic Science Department and a member of the Forensic Science and Chemistry Club.
 Caitlyn has previous laboratory internship and work experience in fire debris analysis.

-Outside of professional interests, she enjoys watching football, reading, craft nights, playing video games and exploring new places and activities.
+Outside of professional interests, she enjoys watching football, reading, craft nights, playing video games and exploring new places and activities with her husband, Firefighter Mike Head and their new addition to their family, Connor Joseph who was born on July 13th!

-Ashley is the newest member of the Analytical Forensic Associates team.
-She comes to us with a strong background in the bio-tech industry and customer service.
+Amanda is the newest member of the Analytical Forensic Associates team.
+She comes to us with an exceptional background in forensic laboratory customer service.
 She is the first point of contact for the company.

 More than just a lab, the staff of Analytical Forensic Associates is honored to be a part of your fire investigation team.